NessEFC/interview-questions/technical-conceptual-questions/general-knowledge.md

 Why do people say “HTTP is stateless”?

 Explain how a database works as if I'm a 5 year old kid.

+How would you design a URL shortener?

+How would you write a TCP server?

+Describe how traceroute works on the wire level.

+Describe how inheritance works in [language].